MISP/misp-training-lea/infrastructure.md

 - 32GB of memory minimum
 - 100 Mbit/s Internet connectivity
 - One public IPv4 and IPv6 address
+- A minimum of 100GB of available disk space on an SSD

 A standard Ubuntu distribution (20.04+) is required.